 War & Conflict: - The Assam Rifles

-The Assam Rifles were formed in Shillong, the capital of the state of Meghalaya, and the city is still the headquarters of the Assam Rifles.
-The Assam Rifles were initially tasked with protecting British tea plantations and settlements from attacks by local tribesmen.
+The Rifles were formed in Shillong, the capital of the state of Meghalaya, and the city is still the headquarters of the Rifles.
+The Rifles were initially tasked with protecting British tea plantations and settlements from attacks by local tribesmen.

 In 1966, during the Mizo conflict, it was rumored that members of the Mizo National Front (MNF) were trained by former members of the 2nd Assam Rifles (the 2nd Assam rifles is stationed in Aizawl).

-The all-male composition of the Assam Rifles remained for about 180 years until 2015 when women were first inducted into the Assam Rifles.
+The all-male composition of the Rifles remained for about 180 years until 2015 when women were first inducted into the Rifles.

-The Assam Rifles today not only comprise of recruits from the northeastern states, members of the Assam Rifles currently come from all parts of the country and from many different backgrounds.
+The Rifles today not only comprise of recruits from the northeastern states, members of the Rifles currently come from all parts of the country and from many different backgrounds.

 The Assam Rifles is a component of the Indian Army with an officer holding the rank of lieutenant general commanding the force.
 The Assam Rifles comprise of forty-six regular battalions and one NDRF (National Disaster Response Force) battalion.